ciaranodonnell/Eventest/README.md

     });

     it('should publish NewReservationEvent', async () => {
-        //wait up to 2 seconds to receive a message on our subscription var receivedMessage = await NewReservationReceivedSubscription.waitForMessage(2000);
+        // wait up to 2 seconds to receive a message on our subscription const receivedMessage = await newReservationReceivedSubscription.waitForMessage(2000);
-        //test we got a message
+        // test we got a message
         expect(receivedMessage.didReceive).equal(true);
-        //test the reservation Id matches
+        // test the reservation Id matches
         expect(receivedMessage.getMessageBody().reservationId).equal(testReservationId);
     });

     it('should return the Reservation', async () => {
+        const result = await http.getFromService(
+            (process.env.GET_RESERVATION_SERVICE_ENDPOINT ?? '')
-        var result = await http.getFromService((process.env.GET_RESERVATION_SERVICE_ENDPOINT ?? "") + "?reservationId=" + testReservationId);
+        + '?reservationId=' + testReservationId);
         expect(result.success).equal(true);
     });

     it('should publish Take Payment Command', async () => {
-        var receivedMessage = await TakePaymentSubscription.waitForMessage(2000);
+        const receivedMessage = await takePaymentSubscription.waitForMessage(2000);
         expect(receivedMessage.didReceive).equal(true);
     });

     it('should publish Payment Taken Event', async () => {
-        var receivedMessage = await PaymentTakenSubscription.waitForMessage(2000);
+        const receivedMessage = await paymentTakenSubscription.waitForMessage(2000);
         expect(receivedMessage.didReceive).to.equal(true);
     });

     it('should publish ReservationConfirmed event', async () => {
-        var receivedMessage = await ReservationConfirmedSubscription.waitForMessage(2000);
+        const receivedMessage = await reservationConfirmedSubscription.waitForMessage(2000);
         expect(receivedMessage.didReceive).equal(true);
     });

     it('should return the Reservation as State=Confirmed', async () => {
+        const result = await http.getFromService(
+            (process.env.GET_RESERVATION_SERVICE_ENDPOINT ?? '')
-        var result = await http.getFromService((process.env.GET_RESERVATION_SERVICE_ENDPOINT ?? "") + "?reservationId=" + testReservationId);
+            + '?reservationId=' + testReservationId);
-        //test we got a 200 level response expect(result.success).equal(true);
+        // test we got a 200 level response expect(result.success).equal(true);
-        //test that the object in the body had a field called status with a value = 'Confirmed' expect(result.body.Status).equal("Confirmed");
+        // test that the object in the body had a field called status with a value = 'Confirmed' expect(result.body.Status).equal('Confirmed');

     });

-    //Clean up after all the tests
-    after(async () => {
+    // Clean up after all the tests after(async () => {
-      //this removes all the subscriptions we made test.cleanup();
+      // this removes all the subscriptions we made test.cleanup();
     });
 });